 Meaning and History

 The Ghostface Chilian logo appeared when the application was still called Picaboo.
 It was the brainchild of Evan Spiegel, the platform’s founder.
-During his speech at the International Festival of Creativity, the Cannes Lions, the 25-year-old billionaire candidly recounted that he came up with the iconic symbol one evening while working on his computer in his bedroom.
+During his speech at the International Festival of Creativity, the Cannes Lions, the 25-year-old billionaire candidly recounted that he conceived the iconic symbol one evening while working on his computer in his bedroom.

 Interestingly, the company’s co-founder and CEO named the symbol “Ghostface Chilian” after American rapper Ghostface Killah, a member of the influential gangster music group Wu-Tang Clan.
-Such a choice is unsurprising, considering Spiegel is a fan of rap music and its performers.
+Such a choice is unsurprising, given Spiegel’s affinity for rap music and its performers.

 What is Snapchat?

 This app and instant messaging system have essentially become a social network.
-Snapchat appeared in 2011 and initially offered photo sharing, but later introduced the feature of sending posts, known as stories.
-The program is designed for iOS and Android mobile platforms.
+Snapchat launched in 2011 and initially offered photo sharing, but later introduced the ability to send posts, known as stories.
+The program is designed for iOS and Android.

 2011 – 2013